 This post contends that current, relevant research does not support an argument that strategic voting is an effective way to counter an undesirable election outcome.
 Two papers — one published in March 2018, which relates to Toronto municipal elections, and one published in 2017 about labour-led strategic voting initiatives (typically known as “ABC” or “Anything … Continue reading Strategic Voting in Ontario: An Ineffective Project

 Italian-North Americans — especially those of us with roots in the Mezzogiorno (and I include Frosinone and Abruzzo here) — don't need a Genoese genocidal rapist as our hero.
-It is time to recognize Columbus Day for what it is: a rubbish heap of history.
-It is time for Indigenous Peoples Day.
-Some good reading … Continue reading Christopher Columbus is no hero of mine
+It is time to recognize Columbus Day for what it is: a rubbish heap.
+Drop it into the dustbin of history.
+It is time for Indigenous Peoples … Continue reading Christopher Columbus is no hero of mine

 Introduction Today, getting a lift to the store is as easy as loading an application on a digital device and summoning a roving car to one’s door.
 It is fast, cheap and, many argue, less onerous than ownership.
 The so-called sharing economy is on the radar of interests representing business, various governments in Canada and, … Continue reading The Political Economy of The Sharing Economy